sudhansh7/Labelbox/README.md

 1. **Uploading dataset from local computer**
  Select your data from your local computer to upload.
 Your data is uploaded in a secure cloud bucket and only you have access to it.
 2. **Importing dataset from cloud**
  If your data is already hosted in a cloud e.g. Amazon S3, you can import data into Labelbox by creating a CSV file with URLs to each data point.
-[Download an example CSV file for your reference](./documentation-assets/self-driving-images.csv).
+[Checkout an example CSV file containing image URLs](./documentation-assets/self-driving-images.csv).

 ### Customizing labeling template